I have contributed to the development and maintenance of dozens of best-selling synthesizers and guitar effects.

 S. D’Angelo and V. Välimäki, in Proc.
 Intl.
 Conf.
 Acoustics, Speech, and Signal Process.
 (ICASSP 2013), pp. 729–733, Vancovuer, Canada, May 2013.
 DOI: 10.1109/ICASSP.2013.6637744.

-Detailed derivation of a large-signal model of the ladder filter and development of a digital model that outpeforms previous attempts in nonlinear behavior.
+Detailed derivation of a large-signal model of the ladder filter and development of a digital model that outperforms previous attempts in nonlinear behavior.

 Largely made obsolete by more recent research I have conducted.

 I was born in 1987 and have always been interested in computers and music.
-I studied classical piano as child and electric bass in my high school years.
+I studied classical piano as child, electric bass in my high school years, and electronic music production in 2018.
 I played hundreds of gigs.

 In 2008 and 2010 I got B.Sc. and M.Sc. degrees in computer engineering from Politecnico di Torino, Turin, Italy.
-In the meanwhile I got involved in free/open source music software projects, started one of my own, and participated to two editions of the Google Summer of Code program as a mentor.
-Also, in 2008 I was an intern in an electronic engineering company developing embedded software, and in 2010/2011 I worked in a research institute on a big EU-funded project.
+In the meanwhile I got involved in free/open source music software projects, started one of my own called NASPRO, and participated to two editions of the Google Summer of Code program as a mentor.
+Also, in 2008 I was an intern at Digitec, an electronic engineering company, developing embedded software, and in 2010/2011 I worked at ISMB, a research institute, on a big EU-funded project.

 From April 2015 to December 2017 I have been leading DSP research and development at Arturia in Grenoble, France.